saadkhan29/lesson-w08d02-react-state/01-state.md

 > Be sure to switch which app is running locally!

 Let's modify our earlier Hello World example to include a new `MoodTracker` component.
-There will be a mood displayed, and eventually a user will click a button to indicate on a scale of 1-10 how much of that mood they are feeling.
+There will be a mood display, and eventually a user will click a button to indicate on a scale of 1-10 how much of that mood they are feeling.

 ### Initial State